zhmcclient/zhmc-ansible-modules/docs/ansible_content.rst

 **Red Hat® Ansible Certified Content for IBM Z**.

 The **IBM Z HMC collection** provides `Ansible`_ modules that can manage platform resources on `IBM Z`_ and `LinuxONE`_ machines.
-The IBM Z platform resources that can be managed include for example partitions, I/O adapters, the Z system itself, or various resources on its Hardware Management Console (HMC).
+The IBM Z platform resources that can be managed include Partitions, CPU, memory, virtual switches, I/O adapters and various platform resources, and covers lifecycle and configuration operations.

 The Ansible modules in this collection are written in Python and interact with the Web Services API of the Hardware Management Console (HMC) of the Z machines